-3.25.1 In autumn 2012, an environmental quality survey of the main town centres in the borough (i.e. Richmond, Twickenham, Teddington, East Sheen, and Whitton) as well as the local centre Barnes has been carried out.
+3.23.1 In autumn 2012, an environmental quality survey of the main town centres in the borough (i.e. Richmond, Twickenham, Teddington, East Sheen, and Whitton) as well as the local centre Barnes was carried out.
 The following provides a summary of the environmental quality survey: